Physical Interpretation of the Derivative

 Now

-The instantaneous acceleration obtained above is the derived function of the isntantaneous speed which is the derived function of the distance function, then we can relate the instantaneous acceleration and the distance function with the following notation
+The instantaneous acceleration obtained above is the derived function of the instantaneous speed, which is the derived function of the distance function.
+Then we can relate the instantaneous acceleration and the distance function with the following notation:

 The function above is called the second derived function of